 What Is Amalgam?

-New laws require dentists to follow ODA Best Management Practices and install amalgam separators
+Laws require dentists to follow ODA Best Management Practices and install amalgam separator.

 - If your practice doesn’t place or remove dental amalgam or other dental materials containing mercury, you most likely will not have to install an amalgam separator.
 One exception may be if during tooth extraction a dentist cuts through amalgam.
 You still need to install a separator.

 - Jan.
 1, 2010 is the date when all dental offices were required to install amalgam separators in their offices.